Educational assessment: High-stakes testing

-The assessments which have caused much controversy in the U.S. are the use of high school graduation examinations, which are used to deny diplomas to students who have attended high school for four years, but cannot demonstrate that they have learned the required material when writing exams.
+The assessments, which have caused much controversy in the U.S., involve the use of high school graduation examinations, which are used to deny diplomas to students who have attended high school for four years but cannot demonstrate that they have learned the required material on exams.
 Opponents say that no student who has put in four years of seat time should be denied a high school diploma merely for repeatedly failing a test, or even for not knowing the required material.

-High-stakes tests have been blamed for causing sickness and test anxiety in students and teachers, and for teachers choosing to narrow the curriculum towards what the teacher believes will be tested.
+High-stakes tests have been blamed for causing sickness and test anxiety in students and teachers, and for teachers narrowing the curriculum to what they believe will be tested.
 In an exercise designed to make children comfortable about testing, a Spokane, Washington newspaper published a picture of a monster that feeds on fear.
 The published image is purportedly the response of a student who was asked to draw a picture of what she thought of the state assessment.

 Other critics, such as Washington State University's Don Orlich, question the use of test items far beyond standard cognitive levels for students' age.

-Compared to portfolio assessments, simple multiple-choice tests are much less expensive, less prone to disagreement between scorers, and can be scored quickly enough to be returned before the end of the school year.
-Standardized tests (all students take the same test under the same conditions) often use multiple-choice tests for these reasons.
+Compared to portfolio assessments, simple multiple-choice tests are much less expensive, less prone to scorer disagreement, and can be scored quickly enough to be returned before the end of the school year.
+Standardized tests (in which all students take the same test under the same conditions) often use multiple-choice questions for these reasons.
 Orlich criticizes the use of expensive, holistically graded tests, rather than inexpensive multiple-choice "bubble tests", to measure the quality of both the system and individuals for very large numbers of students.
 Other prominent critics of high-stakes testing include Fairtest and Alfie Kohn.

 The use of IQ tests has been banned in some states for educational decisions, and norm-referenced tests, which rank students from "best" to "worst", have been criticized for bias against minorities.
-Most education officials support criterion-referenced tests (each individual student's score depends solely on whether he answered the questions correctly, regardless of whether his neighbors did better or worse) for making high-stakes decisions.
+Most education officials support criterion-referenced tests (each student's score depends solely on whether he answered the questions correctly, regardless of whether his neighbors did better or worse) for making high-stakes decisions.

 21st century assessment

-It has been widely noted that with the emergence of social media and Web 2.0 technologies and mindsets, learning is increasingly collaborative and knowledge increasingly distributed across many members of a learning community.
-Traditional assessment practices, however, focus in large part on the individual and fail to account for knowledge-building and learning in context.
-As researchers in the field of assessment consider the cultural shifts that arise from the emergence of a more participatory culture, they will need to find new methods of applying assessments to learners.
+It has been widely noted that with the emergence of social media and Web 2.0 technologies and mindsets, learning is increasingly collaborative, and knowledge is increasingly distributed among many members of a learning community.
+Traditional assessment practices, however, focus largely on the individual and fail to account for knowledge building and learning in context.
+As researchers in the field of assessment consider the cultural shifts arising from the emergence of a more participatory culture, they will need to find new methods for applying assessments to learners.